NilsHellwig/ABSA-annotation-tool/README.md

 If you prefer manual control, use the `--disable-ai-automatic-prediction` flag in combination with `--ai-suggestions`.
 This keeps the AI button functional for manual triggering while disabling automatic predictions.

 ### Similarity Matching
-For finding relevant examples to provide context to the LLM, the tool uses **Sentence Transformers** for semantic similarity using the lightweight `all-MiniLM-L6-v2` model (~23MB).
-This provides much better context matching than traditional lexical approaches.
+For finding relevant examples to provide context to the LLM, the tool uses **BM25** (Robertson and Zaragoza 2009), a sparse retrieval function that calculates relevance scores between sentences based on term frequency (TF), inverse document frequency (IDF), and sentence length.
+This provides efficient keyword-based retrieval that identifies sentences sharing common keywords.

 ### How It Works
 3. **UI Integration** - Click the ✨ AI button next to "Text to annotate" to get suggestions